GetUsernameFromDatabase/discord-server-bot/README.md

 # Discord Server Bot <!-- omit in toc -->

+**USNTABLE**: Due to conversion to typescript and dependencies major version changes

 This is a discord server bot made for personal use
 _This is not meant to be used for multiple discord servers_